-Get festive with fall by making these 100% whole grain pumpkin pancakes!
-This recipe, sweetened with banana and a little maple syrup gives for a delicious breakfast!
+Get festive with fall by making these healthy whole wheat pumpkin pancakes.
+This recipe is sweetened with fruit and a little maple syrup for a delicious Fall breakfast!

 Who else is excited that it’s officially PUMPKIN season?
 I always try and wait until October before I break out all things pumpkin.
 However I can’t lie, I’ve been obsessed for the past few weeks.
 I put it in everything from oatmeal to smoothies to sauces!
 Canned pumpkin is such an easy and convenient ingredient to have on hand, even if it’s not fall!